krlawrence/graph/README.md

 **A preview release for the second edition is not yet available - but will be soon.
 The first edition is still available at the links below**

 To read the latest snapshot of the book right away in a browser (HTML format) click [here](http://kelvinlawrence.net/book/PracticalGremlin.html) or for a PDF version click [here](http://kelvinlawrence.net/book/PracticalGremlin.pdf).
 These snapshots are updated regularly.
 You will find other formats including MOBI, EPUB and XML (Docbook) in the [releases](https://github.com/krlawrence/graph/releases)  section.
 Formal releases will be published periodically assuming there is enough new material to make it worthwhile.
-If you want to see the absolute latest updates you can always browse the Asciidoc source files (Practical-Gremlin.adoc and Section-*.adoc files) in the /book folder.
+If you want to see the absolute latest updates you can always browse the AsciiDoc source files (`Practical-Gremlin.adoc` and `Section-*.adoc` files) in the /book folder.
 The PDF version is currently the "official" version.
-It has a better table of contents, some better formatting and a much nicer title page!
+It has a better table of contents, page numbers, and some better formatting.

 ### LATEST NEWS
 - [Sep-23-2023] Work has started on a second edition of the book!
 See the note below for more details.